 Our MSc Clinical Nursing course is designed to meet the needs of graduates who are working in a range of roles and settings in the fast-changing world of health service provision.
 It will be relevant to you whether you want to focus on a particular clinical speciality, or whether you're still deciding on a clinical pathway.

-The course is aimed both for those who want to focus on a particular clinical speciality and for those that are still deciding on a clinical pathway.
-There are a range of optional modules to choose from which will be tailored to the needs of the student.
-They will be taught in such a way that the whole care of the service user can be effectively delivered within the context of the team.
+The course features a range of optional modules to choose from.
+They'll be taught in such a way that the whole care of the service user can be effectively delivered within the context of the team.

 The MSc Clinical Nursing course will support continuing professional development and professional revalidation and will give opportunities to challenge and critically evaluate performance as a nurse.
 Innovation, research and creativity will be fostered to enable students to influence practice, service delivery and effect change.

-This award is aimed at the UK home market and requires registration with the NMC in order to practice within clinical settings and achieve clinical competencies.
+This award is aimed at UK students, and requires registration with the NMC in order to practice in clinical settings and achieve clinical competencies.